Quantization of Interacting Galilean Field theories: Summary and Outlook

 \subsection{Future Works}

 Now that we have a viable route to quantize Galilean field theories, we plan to explore the renormalizability of GQED at all orders of the perturbation theory and explore the Ward identities.
 As shown in \cite{banerjee2019uniqueness}, classically GED was shown to be invariant under fGCA, which has infinite number of symmetry generators.
 It will be interesting to explore whether these infinite set of symmetries survive quantization or whether any of them become anomalous.
 Note that, the Galilean fermions constructed in this paper are via null reduction.
 The intrinsic geometric understanding of spinors in context of Newton-Cartan manifolds needs to be explored further.
+Some progress in this regard is made in \cite{Fuini:2015yva} where the procedure to construct covariant non relativistic Lagrangians for spinor fields in general Newton-Cartan background has been developed.

 Using the techniques developed in this paper we can also study the quantum field description of non abelian Galilean field theories (Galilean Yang-Mills,GYM) in the future.
 Some progress has already been made in \cite{Bagchi:2015qcw}\cite{2022arXiv220112629B}.
 Owing to the self-interaction in the theory, GYM already have propagating degrees of freedom.
 The issue of quantization of such theories at tree level has been addressed in \cite{2022arXiv220112629B}.
 We wish to study the renormalization of GYM with and without the matter degrees of freedom.
 Work in this direction is already in progress.
 Making a supersymmetric extension to Galilean field theories, both classically and then quantum mechanically, is another avenue of future work.